issa-khodadadi/smart-monitor/README.md

   max-methods-per-endpoint: 100   # max methods tracked per endpoint (oldest evicted first)
 ```

-### About `window-minutes`

-Metrics are kept in a **rolling window**, not accumulated forever.
-Any endpoint or method that hasn't been called within `window-minutes` is evicted from memory automatically.
-This is intentional — it keeps memory usage bounded on high-traffic or long-running services.

-**In practice:** if you leave the app idle for longer than the window (default 15 minutes), the dashboard will appear to "reset" — this is expected, not a bug.
-For local development where you don't want the dashboard to clear between breaks, increase the window, e.g.:
+**About `window-minutes`:** metrics are kept in a rolling window, not accumulated indefinitely.
+Any endpoint or method not called within `window-minutes` is evicted automatically to keep memory usage bounded.
+If you leave the app idle longer than the window (default 15 minutes), the dashboard will appear to reset — this is expected.
+For local development sessions with long idle gaps, increase the window:

 ```yaml
 smartmonitor:
   window-minutes: 480   # 8 hours
 ```

-## How it works
+## How It Works

-- A Spring AOP `@Around` advice wraps calls to annotated Spring stereotypes (`@Service`, `@Repository`, `@Controller`, `@RestController`), excluding SmartMonitor's own internal classes as well as framework-internal controllers (e.g. springdoc/OpenAPI, Spring Boot Actuator) to avoid polluting the metrics with noise.
+1. A Spring AOP `@Around` advice wraps calls to `@Service`, `@Repository`, `@Controller`, and `@RestController` beans, excluding SmartMonitor's own internal classes and framework controllers (springdoc/OpenAPI, Spring Boot Actuator) to keep metrics clean.
-- The **first** method entered in a call chain is treated as the "endpoint" (root); every method called underneath it (services, repositories, nested calls) is attributed back to that endpoint.
+2. The **first** method entered in a call chain is treated as the "endpoint" (root); every nested call underneath it is attributed back to that endpoint.
-- **Self-time** is calculated by subtracting the time spent in child calls from a method's total execution time, so the dashboard can point to the actual slow line inside a call chain — not just the outermost slow method.
+3. **Self-time** is computed by subtracting time spent in child calls from a method's total execution time, isolating the actual slow line inside a call chain.
-- A method is classified as a **DATABASE** bottleneck if its DB-time ratio exceeds a threshold (or if it's a `@Repository` method), as **CPU** otherwise, and error-heavy endpoints are flagged separately.
+4. A method is classified as a **DATABASE** bottleneck if its DB-time ratio exceeds a threshold (or if it's a `@Repository` method); otherwise it's classified as **CPU**.
+Error-heavy endpoints are flagged separately.
-- A background scheduled task periodically evicts stale data based on the configured rolling window.
+5. A background scheduled task periodically evicts stale data per the configured rolling window.

+## Things to Know Before Using in Production

+- **Instrumentation overhead**: AOP interception adds a small per-call cost.
+Benchmark numbers for your workload are welcome as a contribution — see [Roadmap](#roadmap).
+- **In-memory only**: metrics don't survive an application restart and aren't currently exportable to external systems (e.g. Prometheus format).
+This is by design for the zero-config use case, but export support is on the roadmap.
+- **`/monitor` security bypass**: if Spring Security is on the classpath, `/monitor/**` is automatically permitted so the dashboard stays reachable without a token, without touching the rest of your app's security config.
+Review this before deploying to any publicly reachable environment.

 ## Roadmap